RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Request Node

 Request Nodes are HTTP servers exposing an API used to allow Request Client to communicate with the Request Protocol.
-These servers abstract the complexity of IPFS and Ethereum used by the current implementation of the Request Protocol.
+These servers abstract the complexity of IPFS and Ethereum used by the Request Protocol.

 ## Request Protocol

-The Request Protocol is the underlying protocol to make Request work.
-The protocol stores all the request information and actions performed to them on a distributed ledger.
+The Request Protocol is the underlying protocol that powers Request.
+It defines how requests are stored on a distributed ledger and how to interprete actions performed on them.

 # Request Protocol

 ## Action

 An action is signed data added by a request's stakeholder into the Request Protocol that creates or updates the state of a request.
-The creation of a request is considered as an action and a request can be represented by a list of actions.
+A request can be represented by a list of actions.
+For example, the creation of a request is an action.

 ## Balance

 When using a payment network, the balance is the current amount paid for a request.
-This balance is not the current balance of a specific account but is determined by the payment detection method of the payment network used.
+The balance is determined by the payment detection method of the payment network used.

 A request with no payment network provided doesn't have a balance.